Things to do in Oregon + route suggestion

 Mount Hood

 Mount Hood is a 3.429 meter high stratovolcano located a short drive from Portland.
-In the summer it is a popular area for hiking and other outdoor activities, in the winter there is skiing on the flanks of this volcano.
+In the summer it’s a popular area for hiking and other outdoor activities, in the winter there is skiing on the flanks of this volcano.
 You can visit Mount Hood for a day from Portland or go there for a longer period of time.
 I spent 24 hours there and went on several beautiful hikes, including one on the famous Pacific Crest Trail, which passes close to Mount Hood.

 It is also nice to have take a seat at the terrace at the Timberline Lodge.
 This historic lodge has become famous for being used for the movie The Shining.
 Confusing, because the hotel as it is called in the movie is The Stanley Hotel which is in fact located in Estes Park in Colorado.
 I also vitisted that one, but I found it a huge disappointment to be honest.